Reasoning from hypotheses in *-continuous action lattices: Preliminaries

 These goals could have been achieved in an {\em ad hoc} way, by proving a series of lemmata using transfinite induction.
 We prefer, however, to perform the needed transformations more systematically, by presenting an alternative sequent calculus for $\EIALm$ (and thus also for $\EIALne$) and proving that it is equivalent to the original system.
 The idea of this reformulation comes from linear logic, namely, from Andreoli's work on {\em focusing}~\cite{Andreoli}.
 The idea of focusing is to apply rules eagerly to a given formula, while it is possible, and to control the usage of structural rules.

-Following Andreoli, we reformulate $\EIALm$ as a {\em dyadic calculus,} separating ${!}$-formulae in a designated zone of the antecedent.
+Following Andreoli, we reformulate $\EIALm$ as a {\em dyadic calculus,} separating ${!}$-for\-mu\-lae in a designated zone of the antecedent.
 In order to keep things simple, we refrain from constructing a proper focused system for the whole $\EIALminus$.
-The only place where we need focusing is decomposition of ${!}$-formulae, and since in $\EIALm$ their form is very restricted, we easily formulate a focused rule for them (the rule $(A)_\mathrm{d}$ below).
+The only place where we need focusing is decomposition of ${!}$-for\-mu\-lae, and since in $\EIALm$ their form is very restricted, we easily formulate a focused rule for them (the rule $(A)_\mathrm{d}$ below).

-We start with a modified definition of sequent, suitable for the dyadic calculus.
+We start with a modified definition of sequent, suitable for our dyadic calculus.

 \begin{definition} A \emph{dyadic sequent}, or {\em d-sequent,} is an expression of the form ${!}\Xi; \Gamma \yields C$, where $C$ is a formula, $\Gamma$ is a sequence of formulae, and ${!}\Xi$ is a finite set of ${!}$-formulae, each of the form ${!}((b_1 \cdot \ldots \cdot b_n) \BS (c_1 \cdot \ldots \cdot c_m))$. \end{definition}